Magda-Szymanska/sql_and_excel/sql/queries.md

 ___

 :bar_chart:
 **10. Years and attrition.
-Who was more keen to leave the company: long-time employees or the ones who’ve only just started?**
+Who was more keen to leave the company: long-time employees or the ones who’ve only just started working at the company?**

 ```sql
 WITH seniority_data as (